RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	auto-scaling	is	a	major	utilizer	of	orchestration within	a	cloud	environment	because	resources	can	be	changed programmatically	to	meet	current	demand	for	services	without	the need	for	staff	intervention.
  	C	is	incorrect	because	orchestration	handles	many	of	the	customer billing	operations	within	a	cloud	environment.
 Because	automatic processes	handle	the	provisioning	of	services	and	resources	within	the environment,	orchestration	will	automatically	update	billing	for	the cloud	customer	as	part	of	measured	service	offerings.
  	D	is	incorrect	because	the	provisioning	of	resources	throughout	the cloud	environment	is	handled	almost	entirely	through	orchestration	as well	as	automatic	and	programmatic	processes.

-21. Monitoring	is	essential	in	a	cloud	environment	to	ensure	that	SLArequirements	from	all	the	tenants	will	be	met	satisfactorily.
+### Question # 1 - 	Monitoring	is	essential	in	a	cloud	environment	to	ensure	that	SLArequirements	from	all	the	tenants	will	be	met	satisfactorily.
 Which	of	the following	groupings	represents	the	common	four	essential	metrics?
 A.	CPU,	disk,	memory,	network
 B.	Disk,	network,	CPU,	bandwidth
 C.	Memory,	network,	users,	disk